BerkeleyPhotonicsGenerator/BPG/README.md

 ## Contributing
 We'd love your help in building and improving BPG!
 Please create an issue and contact Pavan at pvnbhargava@berkeley.edu before sending your first pull request.
-Please make sure to run the test suite (run_tests.sh) in the Photonics_Dev repo prior to making your pull request.
+Please make sure to run the test suite (run_tests.py) in the Photonics_Dev repo prior to making your pull request.

 ## Credits